eove/orca/docs/workflow/offline_vault_ceremony.md

 > All cables attached to the machine should be evaluated, especially USB-C power supplied.

 To check the key:
-- Before inserting the USB stick, the 📝`reporter` switches the physical button of the stick to *read-only*
+- Before inserting the USB stick, the 📝`reporter` switches the physical button of the stick to *read-only*.
+The stick *must stay on read-only until it is successfully booted*
-- *While switched to read-only*, the 👀`observer`'s computer is booted on the USB stick a first time, just to make sure that this machine can boot successfully on the *ephemeral vault*.
-When booting finishes, an error message will appear indicating that the USB stick is *read-only*, this is expected.
-- If successful, the 👀`observer`'s machine can be shutdown.
 - The following steps must be performed without booting on the USB stick, with the USB stick still in *read-only* mode, and directly on the installed Linux OS of the 👀`observer`'s computer.
 - An environment variable `Niso` should be set with the correct value, then the key is verified by the 💻`operator` (number of partitions, *N<sub>iso</sub>* checksum):
 ```bash